+TAURUS VALUES · BE HUMAN

-Ego is the enemy of Giving
+Ego is the enemy of giving

-Ego is about yourself, and giving is about others.
+we're a "no ego zone" Ego is about yourself, and giving is about others.
 Focusing on how to make other people successful is the best way to manage our ego.
 This means helping others, teaching junior staff, or going out of our way to help a tenant just because it's the right thing to do.
 Through this, we develop a sense of purpose and service within ourselves.
-Our culture requires a "no ego zone"

 Giving looks like:

-- Leaving our ego at the door
+Leaving our ego at the door

-- Aiming to give more than we take.
+Aiming to give more than we take

-- Doing something outside our job scope because it helps others.
+Doing something outside our job scope because it helps others

-- Making time to share knowledge, teach, and mentor colleagues
+Making time to share knowledge, teach, and mentor colleagues

-- Practicing servant leadership
+Practicing servant leadership

+NO ONE HAS EVER BECOME POOR BY GIVING.